For the 2014 - 2015 academic year, applications, budgets, and applicable materials are due by 5:00PM on each of the following dates:

 Most funding is disbursed via reimbursements and purchase orders.
 Grantees are responsible for completing and submitting a MICA Expense Reimbursement Form with all receipts numbered and attached, per MICA Policy.
 For more information about obtaining grant funds, please visit Access Your OCE Grant Funds.

-Acknowledgement of Application forms must be signed by the applicant's immediate supervisor (if the applicant is MICA staff) or the applicant's Department Chair (if the applicant is MICA faculty).
-Acknowledgement of Application forms from CAC members must be signed by CAC Program Coordinator, Julie Lin.
+The Grant Advisor Form must be signed by the applicant's grant mentor this should be a MICA staff or faculty member for students and an immediate supervisor (if the applicant is MICA staff) or the applicant's Department Chair (if the applicant is MICA faculty).
+Grant Advisor forms from CAC members must be signed by CAC Program Coordinator, Julie Lin.

 Where can I find information about planning or implementing a communinty-based project?